Prime Factorization of ideals in commutative rings, with a focus on Krull rings: The -operation and the finite direct product of rings

 The $w$-operation is very useful when we study the ideal theory of integral domains.
-For example, it is known that (i) $R$ is a $w$-Noetherian domain if and only if $R[X]$ is a $w$-Noetherian domain \cite[Theorem 1.13]{wm99}, if and only if $R[X]_{N_v}$ is a Noetherian domain (\cite[Corollary 2.8]{w02} and \cite[Theorem 2.2]{c05}); (ii) $R$ is a Krull domain if and only if every nonzero (prime) ideal of $R$ is $w$-invertible \cite[Theorem 5.4]{wm97}, if and only if $R$ is an integrally closed $w$-Noetherian domain \cite[Theorem 2.8]{wm99}; and (iii) $R$ is a P$v$MD if and only if $R$ is integrally closed and $t= w$ on $R$ \cite[Theorem 3.5]{k89-1}.
+For example, it is known that (i) $R$ is a $w$-Noetherian domain if and only if $R[X]$ is a $w$-Noetherian domain \cite[Theorem 1.13]{wm99}, if and only if $R[X]_{N_v}$ is a Noetherian domain (\cite[Corollary 2.8]{w02} and \cite[Theorem 2.2]{c05}); (ii) $R$ is a Krull domain if and only if every nonzero (prime) ideal of $R$ is $w$-invertible \cite[Theorem 5.4]{wm97}, if and only if $R$ is an integrally closed $w$-Noetherian domain \cite[Theorem 2.8]{wm99}; (iii) $R$ is a P$v$MD if and only if $R$ is integrally closed and $t= w$ on $R$ \cite[Theorem 3.5]{k89-1}; and (iv) if $Q$ is a nonzero primary ideal of $R$, then $Q_w = Q$ if and only if $Q_w \subsetneq R$ \cite[Proposition 1.1]{wm99}.